Village Pond & Green

-Buckland Parish Council is responsible for the maintenance of the village pond and adjacent green as an area for recreation.
+Buckland Parish Council maintains the village pond and adjacent green as an area for recreation.

 In July 2016, the Parish Council adopted a five year Management Plan for the village pond and green.
 A copy of this plan, which was prepared by Simon Elson, Surrey County Council’s Biodiversity Lead for Open Standing Water Habitats, can be obtained by contacting the Parish Clerk.

-On Sunday 10th July 2016 we held a Village Tidy, under the guidance of Simon Elson and with the considerable support of the Reigate Area Conservation volunteers.
+On Sunday 10th July 2016 a Village Tidy was held, under the guidance of Simon Elson and with the considerable support of the Reigate Area Conservation volunteers.